Bikita Lithium Mine

 |---|---|---|---|---|

-| Low wages below National Employment council | Low wages below National Employment counicl, labour violations, exploitation of workers . | 2023 | ongoing | Low wages below National Employment council, labor violations, exploitation of workers.
-Similarly, Employees on sick, compassionate, or maternity leave are barred from receiving bonuses, disproportionately harming vulnerable groups.
-Workers report fearing dismissal for filing complaints, lacking grievance channels, and facing arbitrary contract renewals.
-Some departments require continuous work without rest days to maintain bonuses, exacerbating fatigue and safety risks |
+| Wage, labor, worker exploitation reported | Wage violations, labor violations, exploitation of workers. | 2023 | ongoing | Low wages below National Employment Council rates have been reported, as have labor violations and exploitation of workers.
+Similarly, employees on sick, compassionate or maternity leave are barred from receiving bonuses, disproportionately harming vulnerable groups.
+Workers report fearing dismissal for filing complaints, lacking grievance channels and facing arbitrary contract renewals.
+Some departments require continuous work without rest days to maintain bonuses, exacerbating fatigue and safety risks. |

-| Unsafe working conditions and protection. | Unsafe working conditions and protection | 2023 | ongoing | unsafe working conditions and protection - there was a case of a death of workers due to lack of proper safety and health standards being followed.
-Employees have been housed in substandard wooden cabins with no ventilation, no flooring, and distant, unsanitary toilet facilities |
+| Unsafe working and housing conditions | Unsafe working conditions, inadequate worker protection, substandard living conditions. | 2023 | ongoing | Unsafe working conditions and lack of protective equipment have been reported.
+There was a case of the death of a worker owing to the lack of proper safety and health standards being followed.
+Employees have been housed in substandard wooden cabins with no ventilation, no flooring and distant, unsanitary toilet facilities. |

-| Security guard shooting a mine worker. | Security guard shooting a mine worker | 2023 | resolved | Security guard shooting a mine worker |
+| Security guard shot a mine worker. | Security guard shot a mine worker | 2023 | resolved | A mine worker was shot by a security guard. |

 Related News9